Please join us for Duets, a new annual event hosted by the Friends of the Mass General Cancer Center

 Through the generosity of individual and corporate donors, the Friends are able to fund these and other important programs for cancer patients and their families:

-The HOPES Program focuses on improving the quality of life and well-being of patients, their families and friends through free wellness, education and support services.
-The program was established at Mass General Cancer Center in 1998 and these services have become an integral part of cancer care.
+The Katherine A. Gallagher Integrative Therapies Program focuses on improving the quality of life and well-being of patients, their families and friends through free wellness, education and support services.
+The program, formally known as the HOPES Program, was established at Mass General Cancer Center in 1998.
+These services have become an integral part of cancer care.
 Wellness services include music therapy, art therapy, ear acupuncture, massage therapy, Reiki, yoga, and qigong.
 These services are offered for free so that they are accessible to everyone who needs them.

 The Network for Patients & Families